csci-182/fall2022/pages/_lectures/week08_lecture01.md

 * Please do the <a href="https://canvas.northwestern.edu/courses/149580/quizzes" target="_blank">practice mini-quizzes and full-length quizzes</a>.

 ### Practice Quiz
 The practice quizzes have now been published.
-Practice Quiz 2a is configured so that it only works wit the Lockdown Browser.
+Practice Quiz 2a is configured so that it only works with the Lockdown Browser.
 Start studying early.
 You can take the quiz as many times as you want to practice.

 ### How to Take The Actual Quiz